Code-Institute-Submissions/Milestone-Project-111/README.md

 #### Issues Found
    *    There was an issue found after deploying the project, the images weren't showing up so I changed the file paths and it corrected that issue.
+   *    The li (timing) in the footer would turn into telephone link on iPhones and iPads.
+The issue was resolved by adding a Unicode Zero Width Space character (&#8203) in the middle of the value.

 ###     **Deployment**